Despite their shortcomings, passwords are still the de facto standard for authentication on the web.

 Using such a list, a hacker could search for the hashes of the common passwords and match them to usernames.

-This type of attack is called a rainbow table, or dictionary attack.
-There is not enough time left of the universe for an attacker to try every possible hash/password combination in a brute force attack.
-But there is enough time to try the most popularly used passwords, which would likely compromise a significant portion of the database.
+This type of attack is called a rainbow table, or dictionary, attack.
+There is not enough time left in the universe for an attacker to try every possible hash/password combination in a brute force attack.
+But there is enough time to try the most popularly used passwords, which would probably compromise a significant portion of the database.